Birista (Crispy Fried Onions)

 Tip – If the onions are very pungent, soak them in cold water for 15 minutes before slicing.
 You can also wear safety glasses while slicing to avoid tears.

-Spread the sliced onions over a dishcloth and leave them on the counter for a few hours to eliminate the excess moisture.
+Spread the onion slices over a dishcloth and leave them on the counter for a few hours to eliminate the excess moisture.

 Make Birista